The Double Refuge ⏯ Systems

 A Fluid Definition of God

 For open theists, all the great religions are true.
 And even many are true that aren’t considered great.
 In each of them, the only thing the open theist is wary of is the claim of exclusivity.
 The claim of only this and the highest that.
-From the point of view of the theist who embraces non-dualism, everything that is holy.
-It’s paradoxical, not contradictory, to add, Except those who would tell you, “Ours is the only truth, and all the others are vanity.”
+It’s paradoxical, not contradictory, to state, All truths are acceptable, except those who would tell you, “Ours is the only truth, and all the others are vanity.”
+If non-dualists didn’t object to exclusivity, they wouldn’t be non-dualists.

-I realize this is not the standard definition of religion, but it seems to me that the word religion and the concepts of spirituality have been controlled too long by those 🔺who not only believe their religion to be the most true — which they have every right to believe — but 🔺 who also slander, downgrade, and misrepresent other religions, so as to maintain in public discourse that those others are false.
+I realize this isn’t the standard definition of religion, but it seems to me that the word religion and the concepts of spirituality have been controlled too long by those 🔺who not only believe their religion to be the most true — which they have every right to believe — but also by those 🔺 who slander, downgrade, and misrepresent other religions, so as to maintain in public discourse that those others are false.

 If you’re sitting in a room full of wise men, and one among them says that only he understands the room and the people in it, would you believe him?
-Or would you listen to all the wise counsel of each?
-Each, as Ralph Waldo Emerson said, is a component of All, and the All is, according to open theists, the very definition of religion.
+Or would you listen to the wise counsel of each?
+Each is a component of All, and the All is, according to open theists, the very definition of religion.
 It alone can welcome the diverse Eaches, and bring them into conference.
-This is a paradox not a contradiction because a totality cannot be confused with a part.
+This is a paradox not a contradiction, because a totality cannot be confused with a part.
 The Sufi poet Attar knew this, despite the many exclusive claims of Islam.
 His Conference of the Birds is premised on this idea.
 Democracy knew this too, despite the many claims of the monarchy and the Medieval Church.

-To be fully in touch with religion, we ought to accept our physical world – the planet, the soil, the nutrients that build our bodies, the brain with it neurons, and the heart with its currents of blood pulsing through our veins even when we’re completely unaware of it.
+To be fully in touch with religion doesn’t mean rejecting the physical world – the planet, the soil, the nutrients that build our bodies, the brain with it neurons, and the heart with its currents of blood pulsing through our veins, even when we’re completely unaware of it.
 All of the above, together with everything else, constitute the Whole, the One, the meeting place of the many rivers.

 God — the highest One and Whole — isn't stingy, and doesn't resent you picking and choosing, as if you were a North American University student picking a chemistry course here and a poetry course there.
 The courses course through the world of knowledge, some going straight into a desert where you thirst for a drink, others meandering this way and that, making you wonder what on Earth will be on the final exam.
-Others get directly to the point.
 All eventually meet in the vision of God which is the ocean.
 One may think that the watery course that leads into the desert and dries up is vanity.
-But the water evaporates into the air, and joins the general etherial community of water nevertheless.
+But the water evaporates into the air, and joins the misty community of mysticism nevertheless.

 Either God is wise, and wise leaders know how to delegate, or God is infinite in a way that beggars belief to such a degree that He listens to each and every one of us, following us in our every thought and action, guiding us to the light of fullness.
 The open theist takes this either/or and turns it into either/and.
 We can’t know for sure, but maybe, just maybe, it’s both.